buanet/ioBroker.docker/docs/README_docker_hub_buanet.md

 # Important note

-New major image versions (e.g. v6, v7, v8) always include a new major version of node!
+New major image versions (e.g. v6, v7, v8) usually include a new major version of node!
 Although js-controller should handle this kind of upgrade fine, in some cases this still results in problems with some adapters.
 To avoid having trouble with this major version upgrades, it is always a good move to upgrade your container manually with backup and restore procedure.
 For more details please see the maintenance part of the [ioBroker Docker image docs](https://docs.buanet.de/iobroker-docker-image/docs/#maintenance).

 # Quick reference